mingsterism/hipo/README.md

-# The Checklist to become a good junior coder
+# The Checklist to become a good junior programmer
 ## Devops
 - [ ] Able to navigate linux using just commandline
 - [ ] Understand how the linux file system works